- The Learning Environment

-Fully equipped health assessment, nursing skills, and simulation labs.
-Individualized teaching, coaching, and practice opportunities provided by faculty and teaching assistants from our graduate student body.
+The School of Nursing, located in Wende Hall on South Campus, offers fully equipped health assessment, nursing skills, and simulation labs.
+Individualized teaching, coaching, and practice opportunities are provided by faculty and teaching assistants from our graduate student body.

-School of Nursing simulation technology which features state-of-the-art patient simulators in a virtual operating room that is connected to patient monitors, and one utilized to simulate ambulatory and acute nursing situations.
+The School of Nursing simulation labs feature state-of-the-art patient simulators in both a virtual operating room that is connected to patient monitors, and one utilized to simulate ambulatory and acute nursing situations.

-A range of educational technology to which students have access, including a wide variety of health-care databases, computer assisted instruction, and electronic mail.
+A range of educational technology resources, include a wide variety of health-care databases, computer assisted instruction, and electronic resources.